 Overview

-This is partly driven by phony retail sites that look convincingly similar to legitimate online stores, but are actually operated by scammers.
+This is partly driven by phony retail sites that look convincingly similar to legitimate online stores but are actually operated by scammers.

 How do online shopping scams work?

 Fraudsters might advertise these deals or products on phishing sites that mimic real retail sites.
-Vera Tolmachoff, Restoration Manager at Allstate Identity Protection, explains the risk that this poses for online shoppers.

 “This is one reason why consumers should approach unknown retailers and offers that seem too good to be true with extra caution."